keyurahuja/jeevi/README.md

 Remember: Share these messages during your downtime while waiting for your food.
 Let's make every idle moment count!

+## Partner With Us

+**Become a Part of Something Bigger**

+Want to make a difference while enhancing your customer experience?
+Partner with Jeevi!

+**Here's how:**

+1. **Download Assets:** Access our repository to download the necessary materials: high-resolution posters, QR code designs, and table stand templates.
+2. **Design Your Space:** Customize the materials to match your establishment's aesthetic.
+3. **Strategic Placement:** Place the posters in prominent areas and distribute QR code displays to each table.
+4. **Inform Your Staff:** Brief your team about the initiative and encourage them to promote it to customers.

+By partnering with us, you're not just providing a unique dining experience; you're contributing to a global cause.
+Let’s create a positive impact together!

 ## 🚀 About Me
 I'm Keyur Ahuja, an author and entrepreneur.
 I have written 8 books and launched 16 startups and 5 nonprofits till now.
 You can learn more by visiting my profile.